chef/automate/components/docs-chef-io/content/automate/saml.md

 Users who sign in via SAML will have a session time of 24 hours before needing to sign in again.
 {{< /note >}}

-## Supported Identity Management Systems
+## Supported Identity Service Providers

+Chef Automate supports SAML logins initiated by the following Identity Service Providers (SP):

 - [Azure AD]({{< relref "#azure-ad" >}})
 - Office365